How should wealth be taxed?

-An estate and gift levy taxes the donor or the donor’s estate using separate estate and gift tax rate structures.
-Apart from transfers to spouses and charities, which are generally exempt from tax, and the small annual exemption from the gift tax, the amount of tax imposed on the transfer does not vary with the income or other characteristics of the transfer recipients.
+An estate and gift tax applies to the donor or the donor’s estate using separate estate and gift tax rate structures.
+Apart from transfers to spouses and charities, which are generally exempt from tax, and the small annual exemption from the gift tax, the amount of tax imposed on the transfer does not vary with income or other characteristics of recipients of large gifts and bequests.

 An inclusion tax requires recipients to treat transferred assets as taxable income under the federal income tax.
-The amount of tax therefore varies with the recipients’ characteristics (e.g., their filing status), the amount of their other income, the amount of their deductions, and other factors that affect income tax liability.
+The amount of tax, therefore, varies with the recipients’ characteristics (e.g., their filing status), the amount of their other income, the amount of their deductions, and other factors that affect income tax liability.

 An accessions tax, like an inclusion tax, taxes recipients on the value of transfers received, but under a rate structure different from the income tax rate structure.
-The amount of tax imposed on the transfer therefore depends only on the amount received by the recipient in the relevant time period.
+The tax imposed on the transfer, therefore, depends only on the amount the recipient receives in the relevant time period.

-Under all three approaches, the treatment of the donor’s unrealized gains is an important consideration that affects incentives to transfer and the amount of tax revenue produced.
+Under all three approaches, the treatment of the donor’s unrealized gains affects incentives to transfer and the amount of tax revenue produced.
 A donor’s unrealized gains could be taxed as part of his or her income.
 Alternatively, such gains could be taxed when realized by the recipient if a carryover basis is required.
-On the other hand, if a step-up in basis is allowed for the recipient such gains could never be taxed at all.
+On the other hand, if the recipient is allowed a step-up in basis, such gains could never be taxed at all.

-An important consideration for an accessions tax is the relevant time period over which transfers are taxed.
-If transfers are taxed annually with a graduated rate schedule, much less tax would be paid on lifetime transfers received evenly over many years than if the entire amount was received in one year.
-These differences could be addressed by taking into account the accumulated transfers recipients received over their lifetimes, much like the federal estate and gift taxes.
+One consideration for an accessions tax is the period over which transfers are taxed.
+If transfers are taxed annually with a graduated rate schedule, recipients would pay much less tax on lifetime transfers received evenly over many years than if they received the entire amount in one year.
+The tax system could address these differences by taking into account the transfers recipients accumulate over their lifetimes, much like the federal estate and gift taxes.
 With these current taxes, bequests and gifts are added up over the recipient’s lifetime to determine whether he or she has exceeded the exempt amount.

 The taxation of lifetime transfers can also differ under an inclusion tax because of the graduated income tax rate schedule.
-One way to address these differences would be to allow averaging of inclusions over several years.
+One way to address these differences would be to average inclusions over several years.

 ———.
 2009.
 “What Should Society Expect from Heirs?
 A Proposal for a Comprehensive Inheritance Tax.”
 Tax Law Review 63 (1): 1–112.